This post may contain affiliate links. Please read our disclosure policy.

 They should feel tender when you squeeze them gently with an oven mitt or when a fork slides in easily.
 For the most accurate check, aim for an internal temp of 205–212°F.

-How to Store Leftover Baked Potatoes
+How To Store Oven Baked Potatoes

 Let them cool completely before storing—this keeps them from getting soggy.
 Once they’re cool, wrap each potato in foil or place them in an airtight container.